AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

    ![](assets/import-users.png)

-1. In the mapping page, on  left   side  you can see Learning Manager’s columns and on  right   side  you can see the  miniOrnage  columns.
-Select the appropriate column name that maps to the Learning Manager’s column name.
+1. In the mapping page, on  left   side  you can see Learning Manager's columns and on  right   side  you can see the  miniOrnage  columns.
+Select the appropriate column name that maps to the Learning Manager's column name.

    ![](assets/map-attributes.png)